awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 When you are viewing one of these types of resources, the bottom of the page displays a table sorted initially by CPU usage\.
 You can change it to sort by memory usage or recent activity\.
 To see more about one of the rows in the table, you can select the checkbox next to that row and then choose **Actions** and choose one of the options in the **Actions** menu\.

-## Using CloudWatch Logs Insights to View Container Insights Data<a name="Container-Insights-CloudWatch-Logs-Insights"></a>
+## Using CloudWatch Logs Insights to view Container Insights data<a name="Container-Insights-CloudWatch-Logs-Insights"></a>

 Container Insights collects metrics by using performance log events with using [embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
 The logs are stored in CloudWatch Logs\.
 CloudWatch generates several metrics automatically from the logs which you can view in the CloudWatch console\.
 You can also do a deeper analysis of the performance data that is collected by using CloudWatch Logs Insights queries\.

 For more information about CloudWatch Logs Insights, see [Analyze Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)\.
-For more information about the log fields you can use in queries, see [Container Insights Performance Log Events for Amazon EKS and Kubernetes](Container-Insights-reference-performance-logs-EKS.md)\.
+For more information about the log fields you can use in queries, see [Container Insights performance log events for Amazon EKS and Kubernetes](Container-Insights-reference-performance-logs-EKS.md)\.

 **To use CloudWatch Logs Insights to query your container metric data**